 The period after you leave rehab can be an exciting and scary time.
 You’re setting out on a journey that can lead to a better life.
 Addiction is an illness, one for which there is no cure.
 That doesn’t mean you have to live in fear or give in to your triggers.
 It’s not going to be easy, but the important thing is to stay positive and not give up when you experience a setback.
 Practicing relapse prevention techniques can keep you focused on what’s important and help you avoid falling back into the cycle of addiction.
-Solution Based Treatment can help you stay focused on your recovery and staying sober
+Solution Based Treatment can help you stay focused on your recovery and prevent relapse.

 Understand Your Triggers